xxfoundation/elixxir-docs/wire.md

 nodes it will not be possible for the adversary to gain access to cMix ciphertexts flowing through the network.
-It might be the case that this makes certain attacks more difficult, for example attacking the cMix protocol would first require attacking the link layer.
+It might be the case that this makes certain attacks more difficult, for example attacking the cMix protocol would first require attacking the wire protocol.
 See the [threat model document](threat_model.md) for further discussion about Compulsion Attacks.